b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 ### The Arch Linux Wiki compared Arch Linux to Debian

-- **[Debian](https://www.debian.org/)** is the largest upstream Linux distribution with a bigger community and features stable, testing, and unstable branches, offering hundreds of thousands **[packages](https://packages.debian.org/unstable/)**.
+- **[Debian](https://www.debian.org/)** is the largest upstream Linux distribution with a bigger community and features stable, testing, and unstable branches, offering hundreds of thousands ** [packages](https://packages.debian.org/unstable/)**.
 The available number of Arch binary packages is more modest.
 However, when including the **[AUR](https://wiki.archlinux.org/title/AUR)**, the quantities are comparable.
-- Debian has a more vehement stance on free software but still includes non-free software in its non-free repositories.
-Arch is more lenient, and therefore inclusive, concerning *non-free packages* as defined by GNU.
+- Debian has a more vehement stance on free software but still includes non-free software in its non- free repositories.
+Arch is more lenient, and therefore inclusive, concerning \*non-free packages* as defined by GNU.
 - Debian focuses on stringent testing of the Stable branch, which is "frozen" and supported up to **[five years](https://wiki.debian.org/LTS)**.
 Arch packages are more current than Debian Stable, being more comparable to the Debian Testing and Unstable branches, and has no fixed release schedule.
-- Debian is available for many architectures, including alpha, arm, hppa, i386, x86_64, ia64, m68k, mips, mipsel, powerpc, s390, and sparc, whereas Arch is x86_64 only.
+- Debian is available for many architectures, including alpha, arm, hppa, i386, x86_64, ia64, m68k,
+  mips, mipsel, powerpc, s390, and sparc, whereas Arch is x86_64 only.
 - Arch provides more expedient support for building custom, installable packages from outside sources, with a ports-like package build system.
 Debian does not offer a ports system, relying instead on its large binary repositories.
 - The Arch installation system only offers a minimal base, transparently exposed during system configuration, whereas Debian's methods, such as the use of apt *tasks* to install pre-selected groups of packages, offer a more automatically configured approach as well as several alternative methods of installation.
 - Arch generally packages software libraries together with their header files, whereas in Debian header files have to be downloaded separately.
 - Arch keeps patching to a minimum, thus avoiding problems that upstream are unable to review, whereas Debian patches its packages more liberally for a wider audience.

 Source: [https://wiki.archlinux.org/title/Arch_compared_to_other_distributions](https://wiki.archlinux.org/title/Arch_compared_to_other_distributions) (Monday January 22, 2024)